YEAR COURSE - Spring term / April-June

 This class has a capacity of 35 people.
 Classes may be canceled if the number of applicants is less than the specified minimum (20 people).

-The discounted price is exclusively available to students enrolled in a full SPRING course.
+The discounted price is exclusively available to students enrolled in a full Autumn course.

-Philippe turned 80 years old this year, and he will no longer teach regularly.
-He will instruct when his health allows, so we appreciate your understanding.
+Philippe turned 80 years old this year, and he will no longer teach, so we appreciate your understanding.
 The remaining classes will be led by his assistants, who have collaborated for many years.
 All our teachers have inherited Philippe Gaulier’s teachings and are active artists internationally

 Some characters need a costume and make-up to live.
 The character follows the actor faithfully.Other characters demand costumes and make-up, plus a mask.
 It’s different.
 Very different. the mask doesn’t follow. it comes first.
 The actor follows.
 Operates it.
 Manipulates it.
 A mask gives incomparable impulses.
 Masks studied: those of the carnival of Basel, of the Commedia dell’Arte, those which the students make.